gotchoices/MyCHIPs/doc/sim-docker.md

 This step also includes opening a bunch of xterms (or the local logwin script for Mac) on your screen to view the logfiles.
-NOTE: MacOS is discontinuing support of tcl/tk (wish).
-Version 10.15 (Catalina) is already showing instabilities that make logwin unstable.
-If you are having a problem with logwin on Mac, it should help to install wish from homebrew (https://brew.sh/) using (make sure new wish is also in your path):
+NOTE: MacOS is discontinuing support of tcl/tk (wish) so even if you have it, it may be unstable.
+If you are having a problem with logwin on Mac, try installing wish from [homebrew](https://brew.sh/).

+Also make sure your new wish is in your path:
 ```
   brew install tcl-tk
 ```